Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Assumptions

 Assumptions \ref{Assumption: dgp-holder} and \ref{Assumption: loss function} have restricted basic aspects of the statistical model, imposing standard support, moment, and smoothness conditions, in addition to other minimal structure required on the loss and transformation functions.
 These conditions are sufficient for pointwise estimation and inference, but more is needed for uniform over $\mathcal{X}\times\mathcal{Q}$ results.
-In the supplemental appendix, our theoretical results are established under one more condition that governs the complexity of the loss function and related function classes (see Assumption~\saref{ass:gl-holder}\saref{ass:item-entropy}).
-To avoid giving this long list of complexity bounds here, we present a more restrictive but simpler assumption motivated by the examples discussed in Section \ref{sec: Motivating Examples}.
-Specifically, we will consider a loss function $\rho(y, \eta; q)$ that can be expressed as a linear combination of certain simply described functions.
+In the supplemental appendix, our theoretical results are established under one more condition that governs the complexity of the loss function and related function classes.
+To avoid a long list of complexity bounds, we present a more restrictive but simpler assumption motivated by the examples discussed in Section \ref{sec: Motivating Examples}: we consider a loss function $\rho(y, \eta; q)$ that can be expressed as a linear combination of certain ``simple'' functions.
+See Section \saref{sec:simpler-generalization-of-examples} for omitted details.

 \begin{assumption}[Simplified Setup] $ $